Tmccoy22/joint_solidity/README.md

 #### The following screen shots show the withdrawal transactions and the addresses to which they went and the amount in WEI

-Withdrew 5ETH into account 1.
+Withdrew 5ETH into account 1

 ![5ETHout](./Exicution_Results/5with.png)

-Withdrew 10ETH into account 2 and final balance of the contract.
+Withdrew 10ETH into account 2 and final balance of the contract

 ![finalBalance](./Exicution_Results/finalBalance.png)

 ## Conclusion